Our ABC’s Of Travel.

 Ulli: Coming to a village that is rarely visited by foreigners.

-H – Hottest place you’ve traveled to
+H – Hottest place you’ve travelled to

 Nisa: India in the summer.
 After that trip, I knew what „hot“ really meant.